Admiral Duncan (pub)

-The Admiral Duncan is a public house in Old Compton Street, Soho in central London that is well known as one of Soho's oldest gay pubs.
+The Admiral Duncan is a public house in Old Compton Street, Soho, Westminster that is well known as one of Soho's oldest gay pubs.

 In 1999, the pub was bombed by neo-Nazi David Copeland, resulting in three people being killed and 83 being injured.

 Etymology

-The pub is named after Admiral Adam Duncan, who defeated the Dutch fleet at the Battle of Camperdown in 1797.
+The pub is named after British Admiral Adam Duncan, who defeated the Batavian Navy at the Battle of Camperdown in 1797.

 History

 Early years

 The Admiral Duncan has been trading since at least 1832.

 In June of that year, Dennis Collins, a wooden-legged Irish ex-sailor living at the pub, was charged with high treason for throwing stones at King William IV at Ascot Racecourse.
 Collins was convicted and sentenced to be hanged, drawn and quartered, as the medieval punishment for high treason was then still in effect.
-However, his sentence was quickly commuted to life imprisonment. and he was subsequently transported to Australia.
+However, his sentence was quickly commuted to life imprisonment and he was subsequently transported to Australia.

 In December 1881, a customer received eight years' penal servitude for various offences in connection with his ejection from the Admiral Duncan public house by keeper William Gordon.
 In 1887, the Algerian Coffee Stores was established next door to the Admiral Duncan.